webpack/gsoc/README.md

 - ✅ At least one merged contribution to webpack
 - ✅ Clear project proposal with timeline
 - ✅ Active community engagement
-- ✅ Understanding of webpack architecture
+- ✅ Understanding of webpack architecture (or respective repositories related to any project idea)

 📚 **Detailed guide**: [GSoC Proposal Guidelines](docs/proposal-guidelines.md)